Recovering DNS and Email After Service Blackout

 4. The Outcome:

-All services were restored with verified email authentication, and the client now owns a documented DNS blueprint that prevents future lock-in failures.
+All services came back online with email fully secured, and the client now owns a documented DNS blueprint that prevents future lock-in failures.

 Full Ledger Entry